Why you’ll love it

 Mountain biking is a great way to explore Maria Island National Park.
 Bring your own bike and spend a day (or several) to see Maria’s diverse landscapes, wildlife and history.
 There are no cars permitted here, (apart from Parks and Wildlife vehicles) and so riding is safe and uncrowded.
 This is also a great location for families and children to bring their bikes.

 Check the Maria Island by Bike guide for more information on the island’s trails and tips for planning your trip.
-Tasmanian Parks and Wildlife Service also offer quality bikes and helmets for hire on the island.
+Tasmanian Parks and Wildlife Service offer quality bikes and helmets for hire on the island or u can take a guided ride on E-Bikes with Tasmanian E-Bike Adventures.

 Quad biking at Freycinet National Park